gmsokolov/SCADA_DIPLOMA_PROJECT/README.md

 - EcoStruxure Machine Expert - Basic: PLC programming environment

 Instalation:
-- The App can be built with "flet pack main_app.py" command in the Terminal
+- The App can be built with "flet pack main_app.py" in the Terminal

 License & Credits:
 - Developed by: Georgi Milenov Sokolov as Bachelor's Thesis, Technical University of Varna